Australian Organising Committee

 Peter has over 20 years of experience in the mining industry in both operating and consulting capacities.
 He has a broad range of experience with specific expertise in soil and rock mechanics in the geotechnical engineering field.
 Over this period, he has obtained international industry experience, having worked on a number of large open pit operations in Australia, New Guinea, Zambia, Ghana, and South America in material types ranging from weak sediments to hard rock environments.
 He specialises in geotechnical optimisation to extract additional value from operating pits.

-Associate Professor Stephan Arndt
+Dr Stephan Arndt

 Professor Phil Dight

 Professor of Geotechnical Engineering, Australian Centre for Geomechanics